hxchua/datadoubleconfirm/README.md

-# Data is the nutrients for the soul
+# Data is nutrients for the soul

 Provides simple datasets for data visualization, statistical analysis and modelling
 Suitable for those starting out in data science and of course all who find the datasets useful